DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-breaking-down-3-indie-games.md

 - Embrace your distinct identity, both visually and emotionally
 - Design your game to be memorable and shareable

 Granted, there are plenty of other factors that have played a part in the successes of these games, but I hope to have extracted the relevant ones for you.
-For example, Clair Obscur: Expedition 33 had a publisher and launched on XBox game pass.
+For example, Clair Obscur: Expedition 33 had a publisher and launched on Xbox game pass.

 ...but I wouldn’t call that a useful tip for small indie devs like us.